15 Best Things to Do in Bradenton (FL)

 Photos, documents, first-hand accounts, and a variety of farm implements and memorabilia are on display.
 The museum is open from Tuesday to Friday and two Saturdays a month.

-Most guests spend about an hour checking out all there is to see.
+I spent about an hour checking out all there was to see.

 5. Emerson Point Preserve